 Here's a tweet from today out of the Minnesota Bike Summit.

-Let me help all of you from the bike summit with math. $50 million over the next ten years is $5 million per year.
-That's way more than you are getting now, but in a $10 billion increase in transportation funding, that's pretty pathetic.
+Let's do a little math. $50 million over the next ten years is $5 million per year.
+That's way more than you are getting now, but within a $10 billion increase in transportation funding, that's pretty pathetic.

 In fact, it works out to about $5,900 per city per year (without the cost of the bureaucratic overhead).
 Here's that math: